TBMCPlugins/ChromaCore/README.md

-# ButtonPluginBucket
+# ButtonCore
-A place where finished projects go, that are too small to deserve their own plugin
+A plugin that server as a container for things common to many of our plugins